Pseudo

 - packet ids

 Trust metrics could become a very important factor for GNUnet's routing.
 In the GNUnet talks held at a 2010 GNU meeting they mention how they need some method of ranking nodes.
-What they need is the decentralized state that allows you to draw up a social map around you and calculate trust values for every node out there, thus enabling you to pick those nodes that are less likely to drop your packets because they don't know you.
+What they need is the dstributed state that allows you to draw up a social map around you and calculate trust values for every node out there, thus enabling you to pick those nodes that are less likely to drop your packets because they don't know you.
 This totally enables routing nodes to be run on server infrastructure, thus providing a huge speed boost compared to traditional P2P applications.

-Pseudonymous Multicasting
+Pseudonymous multicasting

 The currently existing onion-based routing strategies implement one-to-one message delivery.
 To put one-to-many or many-to-many multicast routing layer on top would obviously have complete tunnels between each hop resulting in huge latencies.
 That probably doesn't make a difference when distributing large files by BitTorrent but this could be too slow and over the top for real-time oriented information that many are interested in, such as newscasting.
 It could be interesting to provide native multicast routing in these darknet technologies in order to improve efficiency of pseudonymous multicasting.